xiyinzhi/The_Piano_Boy/README.md

 • 88notes_softmax.ipynb, it only predict the key with the most probability, it use softmax as activation function of output layer and categorical crossentropy as loss function.

-Generally speaking, 88 keys model 1 is the best optimized one.
+Generally speaking, 88notes_sigmoid.ipynb is the best optimized one.
 You are free to try all models for comparison.

 ## How to run